-- 277 L1Topo receives data from the L1Calo processors and the Muons via optical fibres.
-The - bitrate is specified to 11.2 and 12.8Gb/s, so as to be compliant with all data sources.
-The data - are required to be 8b/10b coded data streams.
-Each fibre carries a net data volume of 224 (or - 280 256 respectively) bits of data per bunch tick. - The input fibres to L1Topo are organised into 4 ribbons of 72 fibres each.
-They are routed to - 282 L1Topo via the rear of the ATCA shelf, where a rear transition module (RTM, [1.15]) - provides mechanical support.
-Optical connections between the fibres and L1Topo are made - by four 72-way Multi-fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone-3 of the - ATCA backplane.
-These connectors allow L1Topo to be inserted into, and extracted from, - 286 the shelf without the need to handle individual ribbon connections. - On the L1Topo side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres) - 288 carry the signals to 20 MiniPOD receivers.
-These perform optical to electrical conversion. - 289 They are mounted on board, around the Processor FPGAs, to minimise the length of the - 290 multi-Gb/s PCB tracks required to transmit their output.
+L1Topo receives data from the L1Calo processors and the Muons via optical fibres.
+The bitrate is specified to 11.2 and 12.8Gb/s, so as to be compliant with all data sources.
+The data are required to be 8b/10b coded data streams.
+Each fibre carries a net data volume of 224 (or 256 respectively) bits of data per bunch tick.

+281 The input fibres to L1Topo are organised into 4 ribbons of 72 fibres each.
+They are routed to provides mechanical support.
+Optical connections between the fibres and L1Topo are made by four 72-way Multi-fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone-3 of the the shelf without the need to handle individual ribbon connections.

+L1Topo via the rear of the ATCA shelf, where a rear transition module (RTM, [1.15])

+ATCA backplane.
+These connectors allow L1Topo to be inserted into, and extracted from, carry the signals to 20 MiniPOD receivers.
+These perform optical to electrical conversion.

+287 On the L1Topo side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres)

+289 They are mounted on board, around the Processor FPGAs, to minimise the length of the

+290 multi-Gb/s PCB tracks required to transmit their output.

-3.3 Processor FPGA
+291 3.3 Processor FPGA

-- There are two Processor FPGAs on each L1Topo module.
-The functionality they implement - can be grouped into real-time, readout and slow-control functions.
-Both FPGAs on an - 294 L1Topo module have the same wiring.
-Differences in functionality between Processor - 295 FPGAs on the same and different modules are due to different algorithms being run and are - implemented via different firmware versions only. - 297 Every Processor FPGA performs the following real-time functions: - It receives, from MiniPOD optical receivers, up to 118 inputs of serial data at 11.2 or 12.8 Gb/s per MGT link. - It detects any data integrity issues with help of the MGT built-in error checks and with help of CRC checksums embedded in the user data. - Any errors are registered and counted, - Error counts can be read and reset via module control. - Any erroneous real-time data are zeroed. - It allows for fine grain data alignment to word (bunch tick) boundaries. - It allows for coarse grain data alignment in terms of full bunch ticks, up to 32 ticks. - It runs topological algorithms on the conditioned real-time input data. - It is able to share real-time data with the other on-board FPGA via parallel links - It forwards the trigger results (typically a trigger bit with accompanying overflow bit) to the CTP. - The CTP is fed with trigger results bits directly from each FPGA - Electrically (LVDS) via the extension mezzanine - 313 Optically via MiniPOD
+292 There are two Processor FPGAs on each L1Topo module.
+The functionality they implement

+293 can be grouped into real-time, readout and slow-control functions.
+Both FPGAs on an

+294 L1Topo module have the same wiring.
+Differences in functionality between Processor

+295 FPGAs on the same and different modules are due to different algorithms being run and are

+296 implemented via different firmware versions only.

+- 297 Every Processor FPGA performs the following real-time functions: - It receives, from MiniPOD optical receivers, up to 118 inputs of serial data at 11.2 or 12.8 Gb/s per MGT link. - It detects any data integrity issues with help of the MGT built-in error checks and with help of CRC checksums embedded in the user data. - Any errors are registered and counted, - Error counts can be read and reset via module control. - Any erroneous real-time data are zeroed. - It allows for fine grain data alignment to word (bunch tick) boundaries. - It allows for coarse grain data alignment in terms of full bunch ticks, up to 32 ticks. - It runs topological algorithms on the conditioned real-time input data. - It is able to share real-time data with the other on-board FPGA via parallel links - It forwards the trigger results (typically a trigger bit with accompanying overflow bit) to the CTP. - The CTP is fed with trigger results bits directly from each FPGA - 312 Electrically (LVDS) via the extension mezzanine - 313 Optically via MiniPOD